postmanlabs/labs-docs/v6/enterprise/sso/saml_in_azure_ad.md

 warning: false
 ---

-To configure a custom SSO for your Postman Team, select "AD FS" as the Authentication Type.
+Follow the steps in this topic to configure a custom SSO for your Postman Team.

+### Configuration

+Select "AD FS" as the Authentication Type.
 Allow "Identity Provider Details" to remain empty for now.

 Sign in to the Azure management portal using your Azure Active Directory administrator account.